Print

 Instructions

-2. Make doughnuts: Whisk together cake flour, cocoa, sugars, baking powder, baking soda, and salt in a large bowl.
+2. Make donuts: Whisk together cake flour, cocoa, sugars, baking powder, baking soda, and salt in a large bowl.
 Combine buttermilk, sour cream, eggs, oil, and vanilla in a medium bowl; add to flour mixture and fold in until almost incorporated.
 Gently stir in boiling water and mini chocolate chips just until combined.

 Notes